merenlab/merenlab.org/courses/PFLS/index.md

 ```
 {% include CODEBLOCKFILENAME filename="if-else-examples.sh" %}

-Here the *condition* is `$number -gt 2`, and the `-gt` operator, which means '*greater than*', does the heavy lifting of the entire opretion.
+Here the *condition* is `$number -gt 2`, and the `-gt` operator, which means '*greater than*', does the heavy lifting of the entire operation.
 When a number is truly greater than 2, that *condition* becomes a true statement, and it meets the criterion for the `if` statement to continue.

 If we wished to consider only the numbers that are *not* greater than 2, we could simply change this condition to become a true statement only when the `$number -gt 2` is false by UNO reversing the entire thing with an exclamation mark: